Tuscany Gay Travel

 Comparing the flavors and thickness with pizza made in other parts of the world is always interesting.
 Also, you absolutely must have the traditional Aperol Spritz before your lunch or dinner.
 It’s cheap and delicious.

-Also, the lawn surrounding the nearby buildings is ideal for taking in some sun.
 As you are walking through town, spend a few minutes in the Piazza dei Cavalieri, a wide-open square with nice architecture.

-Pisa #Ready charges about 10 euros for a day pass and also have full-week options.
+Ready Pisa charges about 10 Euros for a day pass and also have full-week options.
 Be sure to bring your own water bottle, soap and towel as the locker room facilities are minimal.

 Tuscany gay travel can’t exclude Lucca.
 Since there’s so much culture and activities in Lucca, head on over to the official Lucca Tourism Website.